What Is The Difference Between A Restroom, A Bathroom, And A Washroom, As Well As Where They Should Be Used?

 Public Restrooms Vs. Washrooms

-Public restrooms, on the other hand, are always referred to as “washrooms.”
+On the other hand, public restrooms are always referred to as “washrooms.”
 Because men’s and women’s restrooms are not usually located next to each other in Canadian department stores, they may be referred to as “the ladies’ room” or “the men’s room.”

 Toilet and restroom are commonly used terms in South Africa.